AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

    ![Copy the import statements to your clipboard](images/android/mobile-launch-install-copyImports.png)

-1. In Android Studio, paste these import statements *before* the existing imports in the `DemoApplication` file.
+1. In Android™ Studio, paste these import statements *before* the existing imports in the `DemoApplication` file.
 Note that the Core extension includes libraries to support callbacks, the identity service, lifecycle metrics, and console logging among other features.

     ![Paste the import statements into your DemoApplication file](images/android/mobile-launch-install-pasteImports.png)